mkhairi/devise-stalkable/README.md

 ## Copyright

-Copyright © 2013 Blueberry.cz Apps s.r.o.
+Copyright © 2014 Chris Cameron.
 See LICENSE for details.